corporate-gadfly/Tunlr-Clone/README.md

 iptables -t nat -A PREROUTING -i venet0 -p tcp --dport 80 -j DNAT --to 172.y.y.y iptables -t nat -A PREROUTING -i venet0 -p tcp --dport 443 -j DNAT --to 172.y.y.y
 ```

+##Limitations##
+At the time of writing, this procedure does not work in at least the following situations:

+1. Any devices which do not support the use of SNI (Server Name Indication) during SSL 3.0 handshake, e.g.:
+    1. Netflix on Chromecast
+    1. Netflix app on Nexus 7 2013
+    1. Netflix on some LG TVs